getfider/fider/README.md

 ## 🏢 **Self-Hosted**

-You can also install Fider yourelf.
+You can also install Fider yourself.
 It's free, but you are responsible for managing it.
 [Learn how](https://fider.io/docs/hosting-instance)

 <br/>
 <br/>